top of page

 Benefits of PIR

-How to Safely Try PNF and PIR Stretches at Home
+How to Try PNF and PIR Stretches at Home (Safely)

-Take the hamstring as an example:
+Using the hamstring as an example:

 1. Lie on your back and raise one leg.